-Business record keeping is generally not the most exciting part of running a creative business or organisation.
-However, keeping good records is important.
+Business record keeping is not the most exciting part of running a creative business or organisation.
+But keeping good records is important.

-Sometimes, keeping records is the law.
 It can also help you manage your business and make better business decisions.
+In some cases, it's also the law.

 The law requires businesses to create and maintain certain records.